Kozea/Pynuts/docs/Quickstart.rst

 So what did our code do?

 #.
 Import what we need to create this small application: Flask (to run a simple WSGI server) and Pynuts.
 #.
+Instanciate and configure a Flask application.
+#.
+Associate a SQLAchemy ORM object to it.
+#.
+Instanciate a Pynuts object based on our Flask application.
+#.
 Create a model for an employee, defining how it will be reflected in database.
 #.
 Create a view for an employee
 #.
 Set the ``list_column`` which will define how your employee will be displayed when listed,